-Site No. Site 206

-Address Land at Bannold Road and Bannold Drove, Waterbeach

-Location Waterbeach

-Category of site Minor Rural Centre

-Site area 1.77
+Site No. Site 209 Address Land north of Bogs Gap Lane, Steeple Morden Location Steeple Morden Category of site Group Village Site area 0.48

 Theme Sustainability Objective Decision Making Criteria Score Notes Will it use land that has been previously developed?
-0 The site includes several residential properties.
-Minimise the Will it use land efficiently?
-Land & irreversible loss of undeveloped land, economic mineral reserves, and Will it protect and enhance the best and most versatile agricultural land?
-0 Development would not affect best and most versatile agricultural land (Grades 1 and 2). & Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
-Will it minimise the degradation/loss of soils due to new development' 0 Most of the site is within an area designated in the Minerals and Waste LDF but development would not have a negative impact Minimise waste production and support the reuse and recycling of waste products Will it encourage reduction in household waste, and increase waste recovery and recycling?
-Will it maintain or improve air quality?
+Will it use land 0 No previously developed land.
+The site includes one residential property.
+Land Minimise the irreversible loss of undeveloped land, economic mineral reserves, and efficiently?
+Will it protect and enhance the best and most versatile agricultural land? - Minor loss of best and most versatile agricultural land (Grades 1 and 2) - small site but all Grade 2 & Soil Resources productive agricultural holdings and the degradation / loss of soils Will it avoid the sterilisation of economic mineral reserves?
+Will it minimise the degradation/loss of soils due to new development' 0 Site not within an area designated in the Minerals and Waste LDF.
+Minimise waste production and support the reuse and recycling of waste products Will it encourage reduction in household waste, and increase waste recovery and recycling?
+A Will it maintain or improve air quality?
 0 Development unlikely to impact on air quality.
 Site lies in an area where air quality acceptable.
-Air Quality ar Improve air quality and minimise or mitigate against sources of environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration? - Development compatible with neighbouring uses.
-Some minor to moderate additional road traffic noise generation impact on existing residential due to development related car movements but dependent on location of site entrance.
-Possible noise and malodour from Barton Ley & Midload Farm immediately to the east as proposals would be closer than existing residential.
-No history of complaints but noise sources etc. have not been quantified.
-Minor to moderate noise / odour risk. id Environm Will it minimise, and where possible address, land contamination?
-0 Development not on land likely to be contaminated Air Quality and Environmental Pollution Will it protect and where possible enhance the quality of the water environment?
-0 Assumptions for a neutral impact are that appropriate standards and pollution control measures will achieved through the development process, e.g. as part of Sustainable Drainage Systems (Suds).
-A majority of the development sites falls within the Waterbeach Level Internal Drainage District, which does not have any capacity to accept any direct discharge into its system above the green field run off rate.
-All surface water from the site would have to be balanced before it is released into the Boards system.
-We also have main drains adjacent to the site, therefore any works involving these drains would require the consent of the Board.
+Air Quality and Environmental Pollution Improve air quality and minimise or mitigate against sources of environmental pollution Minimise, and where possible improve on, unacceptable levels of noise, light pollution, odour and vibration?
+0 Development compatible with neighbouring uses. nvironmenta Will it minimise, and where possible address, land contamination?
+0 Development not on land likely to be contaminated al Pollution Will it protect and where possible enhance the quality of the water environment?
+0 Development unlikely to affect water quality.
+Assumptions for a neutral impact are that appropriate standards and pollution control measures will achieved through the development process, e.g. as part of Sustainable Drainage Systems (Suds).
 Avoid damage to designated sites and protected species Will it conserve protected species and protect sites designated for nature conservation interest and geodiveristy?
 0 No impact on protected sites and species (or impacts could be mitigated).
-There is a group of protected trees located 290m to the west.
 Biodiversity Maintain and enhance the range and viability of characteristic habitats and species Will it reduce habitat fragmentation, enhance native species, and help deliver habitat restoration (helping to achieve Biodiversity Action Plan Targets)?
 0 Assumptions for a neutral impact are that existing features that warrant retention can be retained or appropriate mitigation will be achieved through the development process.
 Improve opportunities for people to access and appreciate wildlife and green spaces Will it improve access to wildlife and green spaces, through delivery and access to green infrastructure?
 0 Neutral impact (existing features retained, or appropriate mitigation possible).
 Assumptions for a neutral impact include that appropriate design and mitigation measures would be achieved through the development process.